Oliver Leese: North Africa and Sicily

-In September 1942 Leese received new and unexpected orders and was sent to Egypt at the request of Lieutenant-General Bernard Montgomery, the newly appointed commander of the British Eighth Army in the Western Desert.
+In September 1942 Leese received new and unexpected orders and was sent to Egypt at the request of Lieutenant General Bernard Montgomery, the newly appointed commander of the British Eighth Army in the Western Desert.
 Leese left the UK on 12 September and arrived in Egypt two days later.
-He assumed command, as an acting lieutenant-general, of XXX Corps.
-Montgomery had formed a high opinion of Leese when he had been one of his instructors at the Staff College in the late 1920s, and had been strengthened this opinion based on Leese's work during the Dunkirk evacuation.
+He assumed command, as an acting lieutenant general, of XXX Corps.
+Montgomery had formed a high opinion of Leese when he had been one of Leese's instructors at the Staff College in the late 1920s, and had been strengthened in this opinion by Leese's work during the Dunkirk evacuation.

-Leese commanded XXX Corps during the Second Battle of El Alamein and for the rest of the North African Campaign, which ended in Tunis in May 1943, and was mentioned in despatches for his services.
-XXX Corps then took part in the Allied invasion of Sicily in July−August 1943 before returning to the UK, to prepare for Allied invasion of Northwest Europe.
-A year after being promoted to the acting rank of lieutenant-general, his rank was made temporary lieutenant-general in September.
+Leese commanded XXX Corps during the Second Battle of El Alamein and for the rest of the North African campaign, which ended in Tunis in May 1943, and was mentioned in despatches for his services.

+After a short rest, XXX Corps then took part in the Allied invasion of Sicily in July–August 1943 before returning to the UK, to prepare for Allied invasion of Northwest Europe.
+A year after being promoted to the acting rank of lieutenant general, his rank was made temporary lieutenant general in September.